wqawasmi/RockRoulette/README.md

 Rock, Paper, Scissors over TCP using Leap Motion
 =================

-**Note: This was written very hastily at HackRU, a hackathon hosted by Rutgers University.
-Don't judge the code too too hard :3**
+**Note: This was written very hastily at HackRU, a hackathon hosted by Rutgers University.**

 Rock Paper Scissors Roulette with Leap Motion and TCP Sockets